-Two Decades of Proboscis Monkeys: A Conservation Success Story in Borneo
+Two Decades of Proboscis Monkeys: A Conservation Success Story in Sabah

 Kyoto University, Japan (2024–2025) | Master's Thesis Research

-The flooded forests along Borneo's Kinabatangan River are home to one of the largest remaining populations of proboscis monkeys—a species found nowhere else on Earth.
+The flooded forests along Borneo's Kinabatangan River in Sabah, Malaysia are home to one of the largest remaining populations of proboscis monkeys -a species found nowhere else on Earth.
 But how are they really doing?
-For my master's research, I set out to answer this question by looking back at more than 20 years of population data, creating one of the longest-term studies ever conducted on this charismatic species.
+For my master's research, I set out to answer this question by looking back at more than 20 years of population data, creating one of the longest-term studies ever conducted on this charismatic species in the location.

 What We Did

-This wasn't your typical fieldwork.
-Over several weeks, I conducted boat-based surveys along 223 kilometers of the Kinabatangan River scanning the riverbanks for proboscis monkeys.
-But the real work was just beginning.
-I combined my new observations with historical data stretching back to 2005 and 2014, creating a two-decade timeline of population changes alongside populations at three key monitoring sites.
-Using sophisticated statistical models—state-space model & GIS—I analyzed not just monkey numbers, but also how land use and forest cover had changed across their potential habitat from 2005 to 2025.
+This project was not the typical "walk in the forest" fieldwork.
+Over several weeks, I conducted boat-based surveys along over 223 kilometers of the Kinabatangan River scanning the riverbanks for proboscis monkeys in 2025.
+With the 2025 population data, I compared it with previous surveys that were conducted in 2014 and 2005.
+I also combined my new observations with long-term data stretching back to 2005, creating a two-decade timeline of population changes alongside populations at three key monitoring sites.
+Using sophisticated statistical models -state-space model & GIS- I analyzed not just the population dynamics of the proboscis monkey, but also assessing how land use and forest cover had changed within their potential habitat from 2005 to 2025.

 What We Discovered